THE SHIPYARD

 produce the most powerful commando ship in known space, and aside from the

-massive Gorn DNG, there is little doubt that they succeeded.
-The D5WG was capable of landing a staggering
+massive Gorn DNG, there is little doubt that they

-number of troops in vehicles via transporters, shuttles, and an attached troop
+landing a staggering number of troops in vehicles via transporters, shuttles,

-firepower sufficient to defeat all but the most powerful cruisers.
-More than once, these ships led assaults on
+addition, at carried firepower sufficient to defeat all but the most powerful

-by sheer weight of numbers.
+overwhelming the defenders by sheer weight of numbers.

 These